tedivm/terraform-aws-nat/README.md

 # Teraform AWS NAT Module

-This module enables NAT in a specific VPC.
-It supports either a NAT Gateway or NAT Instance depending on preference, and can be launched in one or more Availability Zones.

-This module should normally be called directly from the VPC module, but exists as a standalone module mostly for cleaner code.
+This module launches a NAT Instance to enable internet traffic in a private subnet.

 ## Usage